Changed t-p-s numeric UID breaks persistence.conf access rights check

 adduser.
 That's why we create the group first, with the desired GID.

-#5 Updated by anonym about 5 years ago
+#5 Updated by anonym over 5 years ago

 Exercise for the reader: why the heck didn't the automated test suite notice this?
 I should try and reproduce this with a read 1.1~beta1, first.

 When I ran the automated test suite, I couldn't use Tails 1.0's image as